8rb/Java/README.md

-# DevOps
+# Java

-A Repository containing all of my DevOps projects.
+A Repository containing some of my Java projects.

-It ain't much, but it's honest work

-I don't like DevOps, sorry :(